MattB-242/Lattice_Invariance/README.md

 The *Lattice_3d* object should have the form of a list of d co-ordinates in R^3.
 The most important function is *get_lat_rootform*, which will return the root form of any lattice object in its canonical permutation (it will perform a Niggli reduction automatically first).
 If you just want the original coform  *get_lat_coform* will do the job.
 Hopefully every other function is self-explanatory.

 In both cases, the output is a *Coform* object (which if entered directly should be a 2 x 3 array).
 Its associated *Voform* can be calculated by the *get_voform* function.
-If you are entering a 'putative' non-reduced coform  the *red_cof* function will produce the actual positive coform in canonical form, while *cf_root* converts that into a root form and *cf_root_bary* will plot barycentric co-ordinates for the top row of the coform in the canonical
+If you are entering a 'putative' non-reduced coform  the *red_cof* function will produce the actual positive coform in canonical form, while *cf_root* converts that into a root form and *cf_root_bary* will plot barycentric co-ordinates for the top row of the coform in the canonical.
+The *cf_permute* function outputs all permitted permutations of the coform values as a vector in R^6.

 The *Voform* object should be entered in the format [[v_0^2], [v_1^2, v_2^2. v_3^2], [v_01^2. v_02^2, v_03^2]].
 The *get_coform* function calculates the associated coform.